GermanBrainRot/Project-Galileo/README.md

 - PBS Space Time for [coming so close to something real, yet getting it totally wrong](https://www.youtube.com/watch?v=1JCRDaa3ehk).
 The “present foliation” is not only arbitrary, it is, when taken as ontic, a Newtonian fossil.
 What must be understood about solutions to PDEs is that they are solutions because they *satisfy* them.
 That is, whatever shape the solution may take, it can not possibly prove that the differential that gave rise to it isn’t real, but on the contrary: it gives it a home.

 - Science Asylum whose [graphical explanations with squirrels](https://www.youtube.com/watch?v=5HKH1ZjGutA) I trust more than the formalistic cope that had him walk back his fresh approach to make General Relativity make *sense*.
 In the future, please stick to your own lesson that we need *better* nonsense, not worse.
-Keep at it\!
+Keep at it!
 What you have been doing is exactly what the revolutionary proletariat desperately needs.

 **Dedicated to**